BigMurph619/Heartgold-Monomon/README.md

     - You may only have 2 Pokemon in your party.

 14. All held items found on pivot options/HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
-    - Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
-Lapras, Dojo Hitmon.
+    - Purchased/gifted mon's items are not allowed.
     - You may not catch a wild mon unless it is a pivot option, Shiny, or needed for HM friend.

 # Credits